Inside the Illustrated World of Cartoonist Frank Santoro

 “Being a great illustrator does not necessarily make you a great comics maker,” Santoro says.
 “I’m a writer and an artist.
 Saying I’m an artist sounds too pretentious, I think.
 And then if I say I’m a cartoonist, people think I draw Garfield the cat.”

-Studio Visit is an ongoing series that offers a candid look at the workspaces and art practices of professional artists who live and work in the Pittsburgh region and beyond.
+Studio Visit is an ongoing series that offers a candid look at the workspaces and art practices of the artists who live and work in the Pittsburgh region and beyond.